State Insurance Mandates for Autism Spectrum Disorder

 States with Mental Health Parity

-The following state have a mental health parity law that may include autism spectrum disorder as a covered mental illness: Hawaii, Minnesota, Mississippi, Nebraska, North Carolina, North Dakota, Ohio, Utah, and Washington.
+The following state have a mental health parity law that may include autism spectrum disorder as a covered mental illness: Hawaii, Mississippi, North Carolina, North Dakota, Ohio and Washington.

 Requires insurers to include within their hospital and medical coverage the benefits for mental illness treatment services.
 Developmental disabilities do not in and of themselves constitute a mental disorder.

 Requires all group health insurance policies, plans or programs regulated by the State of Mississippi to provide covered benefits for the treatment of mental illness.
 Mental illness is defined as any psychiatric disease identified in the current edition of the International Classification of Diseases or the American Psychiatric Association Diagnostic and Statistical Manual.

 Citation: Miss.
 Code Ann. §83-9-39.

 Requires an insurer to provide in each group health benefit plan benefits for the necessary care and treatment of mental illnesses that are no less favorable than benefits for physical illness generally, including application of the same limits.
 Mental illnesses are as diagnosed and defined in the Diagnostic and Statistical Manual of Mental Disorders, DSM IV, or a subsequent edition published by the American Psychiatric Association.

 Citation: N.C.
 Gen. Stat. §58-3-220.

 Requires an insurance company, nonprofit health service corporation, or health maintenance organization to deliver, issue, execute, or renew any health insurance policy or health service contract on a group or blanket or franchise or association basis to provide policy or contract provides benefits, of the same type offered under the policy or contract for other illnesses, for health services to any person covered under the policy or contract, for the diagnosis, evaluation, and treatment of mental disorder and other related illness.